 « Previous Page

 Pneumonia is a lung infection that can make you very sick.
-You may cough, run a fever, and have a hard time breathing.
-For most people, pneumonia can be treated at home.
-It often clears up in 2 to 3 weeks.
-But older adults, babies, and people with other diseases can become very ill.
-They may need to be in the hospital.
+You may cough, have a fever, and have trouble breathing.
+It often clears up in a few weeks with treatment.
+It can usually be treated at home.
+But some people, like older adults and babies, may need to go to the hospital.

 Germs called bacteria or viruses usually cause pneumonia.